-- Q1) What do you have to do to enable community propagation? - Q2) What mechanisms can you use to match or set communities?
+Q2) What mechanisms can you use to match or set communities?

-Lab Exercise 6-1: Introducing Route Reflectors
+Lab 6-1: Introducing Route Reflectors

-Complete this lab exercise to practice what you learned in the related lesson.
+Complete this lab activity to practice what you learned in the related module.

-In this exercise, you will enable route reflectors to modify IBGP split-horizon rules in a transit AS.
-After completing this exercise, you will be able to meet these objectives:
+In this activity, you will enable route reflectors to modify IBGP split-horizon rules in a transit AS.
+After completing this activity, you will be able to meet these objectives: